-We start off this week’s episode with a bit of a difference–we’re not getting a Blacklister handed to us by Reddington, but instead, a cold case of Liz’s from her profiling days at Quantico, The Capricorn Killer.
+We start off this week’s episode with a difference–we’re not getting a Blacklister handed to us by Reddington, but instead, a cold case of Liz’s from her profiling days at Quantico, The Capricorn Killer.

-Meeting with Dr. Fulton (Martha Plimpton) again, Liz has finally opened up and getting to the nitty gritty of things.
+Meeting with Dr. Fulton (Martha Plimpton) again, Liz gets to the nitty gritty of things.
 Finding the body and reopening the case was exhilarating to her.
 As they talk, Dr. Fulton pries out of Liz how driven she is to solve cases.
-One of her early unsolved cases, The Sandman, is discussed as Dr. Fulton zeroes in on where Liz’s passion lies.
-I began to like the doctor more at this point, despite my misgivings on her former obsession with Liz’s parentage and association with Reddington.
-She is really making Liz inspect just what she is made of.
+They discuss one of her early unsolved cases, The Sandman, when Dr. Fulton zeroes in on where Liz’s passion lies.
+I liked the doctor more despite my misgivings on her former obsession with Liz’s parentage and association with Reddington.
+She is making Liz inspect who she is.
 But I still don’t trust her.
 There is something off about the good doctor.

-Liz and Ressler meet with the wife of Wendell Seivers, the now identified victim killed by the Capricorn Killer copycat, and Liz is drawn to photos on the mantle of their victim playing with handmade swords.
+Liz and Ressler meet with the wife of Wendell Seivers, the now identified victim killed by the Capricorn Killer copycat.
+Drawn to photos on the mantle, one is of their victim playing with handmade swords.
 Yeah, I knew as soon as Liz did.
 When they open the workshop where Wendell made his own swords, the creep factor dials up.
 And when they find a padlocked room that is a shrine to every previous victim, it falls into place.
 Their victim was the Capricorn Killer, killed in the same manner he’d dispatched all of his victims.
 Someone killed the serial killer.
 Dexter, anyone?

 Armed with this info, Liz stakes out Hollis, and when she sees him leaving his home, Ressler and Navabi head that way.
 Liz can’t arrest him as she doesn’t have her badge back.
 As Hollis takes off, Liz follows him while Ressler and Navabi trace her cell phone and follow her.
 Meanwhile, the Feds have raided Hollis’s home, finding files on the Capricorn Killer and TriState Butcher and a bunch of other old cases.
 He’s their guy, for sure.
-Stopping in the woods, with the light fading, Liz watches him, but is startled by Hollis at her car window, aiming a gun in her direction and needing her to go with him.
+Stopping in the woods, with the light fading, Liz watches him, until Hollis knocks on her car window, aiming a gun in her direction.
+He needs Liz to go with him.

-But back at the Post Office, Aram has terrible news.
-The witness is gone.
-Liz’s one chance to bring down Garvey in the court room vanishes and she’s sure Garvey got him and he’s already dead.
-But Liz is interrupted by Cooper appearing upstairs with Dr. Fulton.
-Liz didn’t turn her in, and she’s right there, recommending Liz be reinstated as an agent.
-But Liz still manages to surprise.
+But back at the Post Office, Aram delivers the terrible news about their witness.
+Liz’s one chance to bring down Garvey in the court room vanishes and she’s sure Garvey got him.
+The witness is likely already dead.
+Upstairs, Cooper appears with Dr. Fulton.
+Liz didn’t turn her in, and she’s right there, recommending Liz’s reinstatement as an agent.
+But Liz still surprises the doctor.
 When seeing out Dr. Fulton, she tells the shrink that one day, she’d like to know she can call on the doctor’s special skill set if needed.
 And just like Reddington, Liz now has a serial killer for hire.
-Kinda handy, if you ever need that sort of thing.
+Kinda handy, if you ever need that.

-Meanwhile, Red is meeting with Garvey again, supposedly to hand over the witness.
-But Red has other ideas, and he’s taken the young man away from Garvey and the FBI and as long as Red’s alive, the witness will be safe and will never testify against Garvey.
+Meanwhile, Red is meeting with Garvey again, to hand over the witness.
+But Red has other ideas, and he’s taken the young man away from Garvey and the FBI.
+As long as Red is alive, the witness will never testify against Garvey.
 Once again, Garvey taunts Red.
 “You have no idea who I am.
 Aren’t you curious?”
-Yes, we are all curious about who Garvey is, and what he wants from Red.
+Yes, we all need to know who Garvey is, and what he wants from Red.
 But Red reassures Garvey that once he’s found those bones, he will kill Garvey.
 And in a phone call at that moment, Liz tells him about Garvey taking their witness.
 And we all know Red took him.
 He also assures Liz that Ian Garvey will not get away from him – right as he’s looking at Garvey walking out the door.
 Oh, Red… this will not go down well with Liz.

-This was a very fast paced episode with a lot packed into its 42 minutes of screen time.
+This was a fast paced episode with a lot packed into its 42 minutes of screen time.
 Some episodes of late have plodded along with the back story, but this episode flew with the reveals we got.
-I loved that I ended up liking Dr. Fulton, even though she was revealed to be the big bad behind the killing of the serial killers.
+I loved that I ended up liking Dr. Fulton, even though she was the big bad behind the serial killers murders.
 We got a lot of development of Liz, learning to step back and let others handle the Garvey case the right way through the law.
-I’m not a fan of ‘badass Liz’ that we’ve seen at times in Season 5, but I am a fan of this more intelligent, deeper Liz who is thinking for herself.
+I’m not a fan of ‘badass Liz’ that we’ve seen in Season 5, but I am a fan of this more intelligent, deeper Liz who is thinking for herself.